See Next Generation Perinatal Software for yourself!

 First, what is Cues?
-It is EFM pattern recognition software.
+It is perinatal software that provides EFM pattern recognition.
 As you can see in the panel on the right, it identifies baseline, accelerations marked with green upward pointing triangle, decelerations marked with brown downward-pointing triangles, and contractions.
 It has been evaluated in terms of its accuracy by a panel of experts with the NICHD.
-They examined their levels of agreement with Cues using over 100 tracings and reported their agreement results in kappa scores of 0.82 to 1.0.
+They examined their levels of agreement with Cues perinatal software using over 100 tracings and reported their agreement results in kappa scores of 0.82 to 1.0.
 These scores represent very high levels of agreement.

 But Cues does much more than simply analyze the tracing.
 While that is fundamental, it takes that information and presents it in very useful ways to clinicians.
 Here at the top, you can see 30 minutes of tracings with the Cues’ markings.
 Below that is a four-hour trend view.
 There is a slider window which always corresponds to the portion of tracing in the top panel.
 You can move it to select any 30 minute windows to show in the top panel so that you always can see your current tracing and the context with respect to the surrounding tracing.
 The bar under the four hour view reflects EFM status.
 Orange shows where the compressed racing has met or exceeded certain criteria or triggers set by your institution.
 The calculations under the window summarizes the tracing for that 30 minutes.
 Finally, you may choose to export these measurements to your EMR and you can edit or select some of the tracings or all of the markings to export.